WHY IS AN MVL MORE TAX EFFICIENT?

 Extracting funds as a capital distribution comes with more benefits!
-In some circumstances a shareholder may be able to claim entrepreneurs relief on funds extracted from a Members Voluntary Liquidation.
+In some circumstances a shareholder may be able to claim Business Asset Disposal Relief (formerly known as entrepreneurs relief) on funds extracted from a Members Voluntary Liquidation.
 This means that any funds extracted will only be taxed at 10%, providing the qualifying conditions are met.

 Want to hear more about how a MVL can benefit you?